 In short, these open-air eateries do not just offer budget dining options.
 They are a glimpse into the social fabric of the country too.
-The sight of different races enjoying colorful ethnic food together is a visual summary of the cultural harmony that Singapore deeply cherishes.
+The sight of different races enjoying colorful ethnic food together is a beautiful visual summary of the cultural harmony that Singapore so deeply cherishes.

 11. Marina Bay Landmarks

 Despite its economic prosperity since the 1970s, or perhaps because of it, Singapore was once described as a “cultural desert.”
 A place where one can easily become materially rich, but is a drag to live in.

 In response, the Singaporean government launched a series of initiatives aimed at improving the overall quality of life for residents.
 Many such initiatives then involved the building of arts and performance venues, particularly in the downtown Marina Bay district.
 (Now also frequently called the Civic District).